MaksimZinovev/peter-pal/project_artefacts/000_requirements/010_project_details.md

 ## PROJECT DETAILS

-Here is a project description for a Chrome extension for Quick Fieldsing on web pages:
+Here is a project description for a Chrome extension for Peter Paling on web pages:

 The project is a powerful Chrome extension command palette that enables effortless, user-friendly, keyboard-focused search on web pages, allowing quick search of elements by text and highlighting them for improved visibility.
 Command palette is a central element of the extension.
 The extension aims to streamline navigation and enhance productivity for users interacting with content-heavy web pages.